yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 - Apply them on a larger base of requirements.
 - Discuss the lessons learned in connection to what you have done.
 - Reflect and relate your lessons to literature.

+##Selected article:
+Requirements Abstraction Mode

+A Method for Early Requirements Triage and selection Utilizing Product Strategies

+##Why:

+##Why:
+These two papers help define excutable requirements, which is useful and practical in software development process.
+And based on each saminer,  I think the techniques provided by these papers are easy to understand and implement, though there are some defects in them.

+##Implementation Plan:

+-Use the method from Requirements Abstraction Model to break down requirements.

+-Use the method from A Method for Early Requirements Triage and selection Utilizing Product Strategies to calculate the points of each requirement.

+##Excution:
+####1.Technique from Requirements Abstraction Model to break down requirements.

+I have chosen a case, which is a windows application, named Hotel Management System, the target customers are hotels.
+The system should include management sub-system and back office sub-system.
+And I presents some basic requirement of Hotel Management System, I will break down parts of them according to 'Requirement Absreaction Model'.
+Additionally, most requirements are from my own experience and some are from network.

+####2.MERTS

+According to the case of first technique, there is one requirement named payment, it is a good instance for this technique.
+Based on the paper,'A method ', I will resent a table to presents the excution of this technique.
+Due to this is a report on Github, the table is translated into plaintext.